snowchains.com - UK leading snow chain supplier

 How many snow chains do I need?

 Snow chains are sold in pairs and need to be fitted to the drive wheels.
 This is generally seen as sufficient and meets the legal requirements on mainland Europe and mountain roads.
 Some drivers prefer to use four snow chains (two sets) for additional traction.
-This would give more control, especially if you are driving for long stretches in areas requiring snow chains.
-On a four wheel drive vehicle they are generally fitted to the front wheels (please check manufacturers handbook for advice), but if there is restricted space between the wheel and the suspension of the vehicle at the front they will need to be fitted to the rear wheels.
+This would give more control, especially if you are driving for long stretches in areas requiring snow chains, but is not essential - some vehicles handle better than others in cold conditions so it's difficult to generalise.
+On a four wheel drive vehicle they are generally fitted to the front wheels (please check manufacturers handbook for advice, many are 'fit to rear'), if there is limited clearance at the front you will either have to buy a more expensive chain for the front or they will need to be fitted to the rear wheels.
+If unsure please call/email us.

 Where and when should I carry snow chains?